Thought Cloning: Learning to Think while Acting by Imitating Human Thinking: Discussion and Conclusion

 In conclusion, this paper has introduced Thought Cloning, where agents not only simply learn to act from human demonstrations, as in Behavioral Cloning, but also \emph{learn to think} from demonstrations where humans think out loud while acting.
 Through Thought Cloning, we have illustrated how an agent can become more capable, interpretable, and safe by \emph{imitating human thinking}.
 This work facilitates the training of increasingly powerful agents and opens up numerous avenues for future scientific investigation in Artificial General Intelligence, AI Safety, and Interpretability.

-\begin{ack} This work was supported by the Vector Institute, a grant from Schmidt Futures, an NSERC Discovery Grant, and a generous donation from Rafael Cosman.
-We also thank Aaron Dharna, Ben Norman, and Jenny Zhang (sorted alphabetically) in our lab at the University of British Columbia for insightful discussions. \end{ack}
+\begin{ack} This work was supported by the Vector Institute, the Canada CIFAR AI Chairs program, grants from Schmidt Futures and Open Philanthropy, an NSERC Discovery Grant, and a generous donation from Rafael Cosman.
+We thank Aaron Dharna, Ben Norman, and Jenny Zhang (sorted alphabetically) in our lab at the University of British Columbia for insightful discussions, and Michiel van de Panne for helpful commentary. \end{ack}